turbo-src/offchain-service/README.md

 ### getVoteYesTotals

 ```
-a string of the total number of votes against a pull request
+a string of the total number of votes in favor a pull request
 ```

 ### getVoteStatus